 Cinema 4D R19 and above

-The Plugin can auto-detect current renderer and uses the shaders/materials relevant to that renderer.
-The LiveLink is automatically started when Cinema 4D is launched and the plugin is closed when Cinema 4D is closed.
+The plugin can auto-detect current renderer and uses the shaders/materials relevant to that renderer.
+The plugin is automatically started when Cinema 4D is launched and closed when Cinema 4D is closed.

 Please make sure the Cinema 4D is closed before proceeding with installation.

 - Open Bridge, then in the Downloaded section click on the asset you want to export.
 You should see the Export Settings side panel below: